-Common side effects are:
+Common side effects

-- drowsiness or sleepiness,
+- drowsiness or sleepiness

-- dizziness, and
+- balance and walking

-Rare side effects include:
+Less common and rare side effects include:

 What if I want to stop taking benzodiazepines?

-It is safer to reduce the medication slowly.
+It is safer to reduce your medication slowly with your doctor’s support.
 This is because your body will be used to the medication and you might experience withdrawal symptoms.

-These are some common physical side effects of withdrawal:
+These are some common physical side effects of withdrawal.

 - Stomach problems